cvdlab/lar-cc/src/tex/integr.tex

-\paragraph{Vectors and convectors of mechanical interest}
+\paragraph{Vectors and covectors of mechanical interest}
 %-------------------------------------------------------------------------------
-@D Vectors and convectors of mechanical interest
+@D Vectors and covectors of mechanical interest
-@{""" Vectors and convectors of mechanical interest """ def Centroid(P):
+@{""" Vectors and covectors of mechanical interest """ def Centroid(P):
     out = [None]*3
     firstMoment = FirstMoment(P)